mawaeg/Sharkropad/README.md

 #### Print settings

-For the bottom part I used transparent PLA to make the underglow leds shine through.
+For the bottom part of the case I used transparent PLA to make the underglow leds shine through.

-For the top part, the plate and the rotary encoder knob I used matte black PLA.
+For the top part of the case, the plate and the rotary encoder knob I used matte black PLA.

 I printed the case and the plate with default print settings with a layer height of .2mm.

+> **_NOTE:_** For the top and bottom case you will need some supports for the cutouts for the encoder and the screw heads.
+Default support settings should work just fine.
+(I like to use organic supports.)

-The rotary encoder knob should be printed with a layer height of .2mm and at least 3 solid bottom layers
+The rotary encoder knob should be printed with a layer height of .2mm and at least 3 solid bottom layers.

 ### Building the Sharkropad